-32 Can proceedings be consolidated or split?
+Can proceedings be consolidated or split?

-With the purpose to avoid contradictory resolutions in certain cases that are related to each other, the accumulation to be decided jointly is possible.
+To avoid contradictory resolutions in certain cases that are related to each other, the accumulation to be decided jointly is possible.
 It shall be ordered by the judge and may be at the request of the parties or ex officio.